ESMCI/github-tools/README.md

 for the recommended workflow in order to most effectively leverage this tool's `--todo` option.

+### gh-org-query

+Tool for querying GitHub organizations

+Currently, the only supported usage of this tool is to get an alphabetical list of repositories in the organization:

+    gh-org-query -o ORG -r

+Note that private repositories will only be shown if your access token has appropriate permissions (including `repo` permissions to access private repositories).
+See [the section below](#Providing-a-personal-access-token) for instructions on providing a personal access token to this and other tools.

 ## Providing a personal access token

 The tools here optionally allow you to set a GitHub personal access